BingQuanChua/TextBot/README.md

    TOKEN=<token>
    ```

+4. Installing packages.
-4. Install the spaCy library along with the English language model.
+   Install the spaCy library along with the English language model.

    ```
    $ pip install spacy
    $ python -m spacy download en_core_web_sm
    ```

-5. Install spacytextblob, which is basically spaCy + Textblob.
+   Install spacytextblob, which is basically spaCy + Textblob.
 This adds Textblob to the last step of the spaCy nlp pipline.

    ```
    $ pip install spacytextblob
    $ python -m textblob.download_corpora
    ```

-6. Install svglib, which allows Python to read `.svg` files and convert them into `.png` files.
+   Install svglib, which allows Python to read `.svg` files and convert them into `.png` files.

-   [Optional] Install python-decouple for reading environmental variables (for secret bot token).

    ```
    $ pip install svglib
-   $ pip install python-decouple
    ```

-7. Run the bot.
+5. Run the bot.
 The bot should now be online.

 ## Useful Links and Learning Materials